Felicia Sanders: Career

-Sanders recorded "In Other Words" in 1959 at Decca Recording studio; it was backed with "Summer Love" (composed by Victor Young).
-During the 1960s she sang frequently at The Bon Soir cabaret on West 8th Street.
+Sanders recorded "In Other Words" in 1959 for Decca Records, backed with "Summer Love" (composed by Victor Young).
+During the 1960s, she sang frequently at The Bon Soir cabaret on West 8th Street.

 In 1955, Sanders released her first Columbia album, Felicia Sanders at the Blue Angel.

-Miller kept finding other songs to have her sing, but only one other scored among the Top 30: "Blue Star", based on the theme from the NBC-TV drama series, Medic.
+Miller kept finding other songs for her to record, but only one other scored among the Top 30: "Blue Star", based on the theme from the NBC-TV drama series, Medic.

 Personal life

 Sanders' marriage to Snider ended in divorce.
 She married musician Irving Joseph.
 In the mid-1960s, they formed Special Edition Records, with the first release featuring Sanders' singing.

 Death

 Felicia Sanders died in her Manhattan home on February 7, 1975, from cancer at the age of 53.